hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 New Build Command for Mac:
   c++ -std=gnu++17 \
   -Iinclude -I/opt/homebrew/include \
-  src/util.cpp src/repo.cpp src/views.cpp src/api.cpp src/main.cpp \
+  src/util.cpp src/repo.cpp src/views.cpp src/api.cpp src/mqtt_ingestor.cpp src/main.cpp \
-  -L/opt/homebrew/lib -lsqlite3 -pthread \
+  -L/opt/homebrew/lib -lsqlite3 -lmosquitto -pthread \
+  -Wl,-rpath,/opt/homebrew/lib \
   -o suction_sense

+**2025-11/1 - MQTT_Ingestor**

+Today I continued reorganizing our codebase into a more modular format.
+Then, I created an mqtt_ingestor that allows this application to subscribe to our ESP32 and collect suction telemetry messages.
+Those messages then are used to update the DB, which in turn updates our UI in near real-time.

+1. To get this to work, compile and start the application normally
+2. In another terminal: Run mosquitto -v.
+This starts the broker
+3. To test, send mock publisher messages to the broker ex: mosquitto_pub -h (target IP) -p 1883 -t 'suction/OR 1/state' -m '{"suction_on":false}'
+4. Observe the UI dynamically change based on the status of suction